 SW: I do yoga every other day or as much as I can.
 I tend to go to ones that are just 30 degrees or 25-30 rather than Bikram yoga which is super-hot, around 40 degrees.
 I would pass out in there!
-Yoga is great because once you know enough moves, you can literally just buy a mat and do it anywhere.
+Yoga is great because once you know enough moves, you can buy a mat and do it anywhere.
 You only need two meters to yourself.

 B: Is there anything else you do to be well?

 SW: I just try to listen to my body.
 I think it’s very important to be mindful of your body and actually listen to it.
 If I’m craving a certain kind of food I’ll have it, but I notice when I’m full.
 It’s kind of like a logical diet.
 I think when people go on restrictive diets they put too much stress on themselves, which might make them prone to bingeing.
 I think mindfulness is the way to go.

 Look #5: Mahogany Red Lips

 Deep mahogany isn’t an obvious lipstick shade for summer but one look at Burberry’s S/S 16 runway demonstrates just how fresh it can look worn out of season.
 Hull used a brush to paint on satin lipstick then dabbed gold pigment at the Cupid’s bow to bring light to the lips.
 Hull blended bronze shadow on lids and under the eyes and used a small shadow brush to add a matte brown shadow at the outer corners of the eyes for depth.
 The finishing touches?
 A flick of liner, and highlighter at the inner corners of the eyes.